 Enabling indicators - Overall patient experience Our performance 2020-21 Client / Patient Experience Surveys 74.2% overall positive patient experience Target 75% Every month, the majority of people who received care in Interlake-Eastern RHA hospitals are mailed a survey that provides opportunity to quantify satisfaction with the care received and evaluate care delivered.
 Surveys can be completed and returned as hard copies or submitted online.
-These anonymous surveys are an excellent opportunity to receive feedback on areas for improvement and, because they are continual, they help identify if measures put in place are effecting change as desired.
-Consumer comments 49 (16.2%) consumer comments were coded as dignity and respect complaints Interlake-Eastern Regional Health Authority recognizes the consumer comments process as an opportunity to identify areas for improvement.
+These anonymous surveys are an excellent opportunity to receive feedback on areas for improvement and, because they are continual, they help identify if measures put in place are effecting change as desired.Consumer comments49 (16.2%) consumer comments were coded as dignity and respect complaints Interlake-Eastern Regional Health Authority recognizes the consumer comments process as an opportunity to identify areas for improvement.
 Generally, the RHA works to encourage feedback and does not want to equate quantity of complaints with poor performance.
-While all complaints to the RHA are addressed, the client survey tool the RHA is using features two stand-alone questions highlighted for reporting.
+While all complaints to the RHA are addressed, the client survey tool the RHA is using features two stand-alone questions regarding respect and dignity extended towards patients.
+These unique areas of concern are being highlighted for reporting.